-- Research the person, company, and industry before your meeting. - Begin your information interview by introducing yourself and what you hope to learn from the conversation i.e. the purpose of your meeting with them. - Speak less than 1/3 of the time.
+DOs DON'Ts Research the person, company, and industry before your meeting.
+Begin your information interview by introducing yourself and what you hope to learn from the conversation i.e., the purpose of your meeting with them.
+Speak less than 1/3 of the time.
 Make sure to give context to your questions, share relevant information, and ask any necessary follow up questions.
-The clearer you are, the more useful the information will be. - Use 8 10 questions to guide your interview, as determined with your career counsellor (create 10 - 15 questions total in case you need more). - Take notes during your interviews. - Ask for referrals to other professionals you can speak with.
-"After speaking with me about your career, is there anyone else you would recommend I speak with?
-Is that someone you could connect me with?" - Send a thank-you note or small token of appreciation (e.g. coffee card) for their time. - Let your information interview contacts know if you have met with someone they referred you to.
+The clearer you are, the more useful the information will be.
+Use 8 - 10 questions to guide your interview, as determined with your career counsellor (create 10 - 15 questions total in case you need more).
+Take notes during your interviews.
+Ask for referrals to other professionals you can speak with.
+"After speaking with me about your career, is there anyone else you'd recommend I speak with?
+Is that someone you could connect me with?"
+Send a thank-you note or small token of appreciation (e.g., \$10 coffee card) for their time.
+Let your information interview contacts know if you have met with someone they referred you to.
 Also, let them know once you have decided on a particular career direction.

-- Show up unprepared. - Allow your interviewee to feel like they need to lead the conversation or direct the interview. - Expect the interviewee to do all the talking or to know what information is relevant to share with you. - Ask too many questions (more than 10-15), as you will feel rushed and overwhelmed, and will not have a chance for more natural dialogue. - Forget important information. - Ask for a job, as the purpose of the interview is to help you gather information.
-While the company may have opportunities, if you ask for a job during an information interview, it may seem as though you have misled the interviewee about your intentions.
-Exploring employment opportunities can evolve later. - Not follow up with a thank-you of any sort. - Lose contact with people you have interviewed. - Forget to let the person who referred you know that you did the interview and appreciated the connection.
+Show up unprepared.
+Allow your interviewee to feel like they need to lead the conversation or direct the interview.
+Expect the interviewee to do all the talking or to know what information is relevant to share with you.
+Ask too many questions (more than 10-15), as you'll feel rushed and overwhelmed, and won't have a chance for more natural dialogue.
+Forget important information.
+Ask for a job, as the purpose of the interview is to help you gather information.
+While the company may have opportunities, if you ask for a job during an information interview, it may seem as though you've misled the interviewee about your intentions.
+Exploring employment opportunities can evolve later.
+Not follow up with a thank-you of any sort.
+Lose contact with people you have interviewed.
+Forget to let the person who referred you know that you did the interview and appreciated the connection.
+160 © 2025 Canada Career Counselling CHAPTER 10